TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-installorregister-azurebackupagent.md

     4. *.microsoftonline.com
     5. *.windows.net

-* Ensure that the system clock on the server/client where you install Azure Recovery Services Agent has the correct time for the time zone that the server/client is configured for
+* Ensure that the **system clock** on the server/client where you install Azure Recovery Services Agent has the correct time for the time zone that the server/client is configured for

-* Ensure that .tmp files at **C:\Windows\Temp** directory have been deleted before registration
+* Ensure that .tmp files at **C:\Windows\Temp** directory have been cleaned up before registration

 * If you are **re-registering your Windows server/client** to a vault, ensure that the encryption passphrase provided, matches the passphrase provided during an earlier registration of the server/client to the same vault